How to Set & Use TypeScript Default Parameters

 Using Default Parameter Values Effectively

-- Keep default values simple and meaningful.
+- Keep default values simple - avoid complex computations or function calls

 return {

-log: (message: string) => {
+log: (message: string, level: typeof logLevel = logLevel) => {

 if (enableConsole) {